hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

 ### Final Words

-The above description covers all the core ideas around the blockchain data structure.
+The above description covers all the core ideas relevant to the blockchain data structure.
 However, as pointed out earlier, implementing this for a working distributed peer to peer system is generally much more challenging.
 This is largely because the nodes behave asynchronously, messages get delayed or dropped and so on.
 We handle some these issues in our implementation but not all.
 These are further discussed [here](./bc_proto_running_blockchain.md).